hypertiny/notches/README.md

 Notches
 -------

-A Rails Engine for tracking your web traffic.
+A Rails Engine for tracking your web traffic or other events.

 Installation
 ------------

 Add this to your Gemfile and run the `bundle` command.

-    gem 'notches', '~> 0.1.0'
+    gem 'notches', '~> 0.6.0'

 And then install and run the necessary migrations.